-These errors are issued on uses of access types ('pointers').
+These errors are issued on uses of access types ("pointers").
 For example:

 '''

 Data1 : Integer;

 Data2 : Boolean;

 Data3 : access Integer; --<<-- VIOLATION

 procedure Operate is

 begin

 Data1 := 42;

 Data2 := False;

 Data3.all := 42; --<<-- VIOLATION

 end Operate;

 '''

-In some cases, the uses of access types can be removed from the subprogram into a helper subprogram, which is then excluded from analysis.
-For example, we can modify the code above as follows, where both the declaration of global variable Data3 of access type and the assignment to Data3.all are grouped in a package body Memory\Accesses that is excluded from analysis, while the package spec for Memory\Accesses can be used in SPARK code:
+In some cases, the uses of access types can be moved from the subprogram into a helper subprogram, which is then excluded from analysis.
+For example, we can modify the code above as follows, where both the declaration of global variable Data3 (an access value) and the assignment to Data3.all are grouped in a package body Memory_Accesses that is excluded from analysis, while the package spec for Memory_Accesses can be used in SPARK code:

 '''

 Data1 : Integer;

 Data2 : Boolean;

 package Memory_Accesses is

 procedure Write_Data3 (V : Integer);

 end Memory_Accesses;

 package body Memory_Accesses

 with SPARK_Mode => Off

 is

 Data3 : access Integer;

 procedure Write_Data3 (V : Integer) is

 begin

 Data3.all := V;

 end Write_Data3;

 end Memory_Accesses;

 '''